Date functions

 Examples

-Creates a date representing the given time in the local time of the system running Arcade
+Creates a Date representing the given time in the time zone of the profile's execution context running Arcade

 Use dark colors for code blocksCopy